How to Identify Your Baby’s Personality

 All babies have their own unique personalities.
 I have written a post on the importance of knowing who your child is as an individual.

-In Secrets of the Baby Whisperer (affiliate link), Tracy Hogg says babies differ in the way they sleep, eat, respond to stimulation, and need to be soothed.
-She also says this personality emerges between days 3-5 and give you a good idea of who your baby is and will be.
+In Secrets of the Baby Whisperer (affiliate link), Tracy Hogg says babies differ in the way they sleep, eat, respond to stimulation or stimuli, and need to be soothed.
+This is largely impacted by baby’s personality.

-I have found this to be true.
-With Brayden, things were overall hard because I was getting to know him and also getting to know how to take care of a baby.
-With Kaitlyn, I pretty much fell automatically into caring for a newborn mode (except for a comical moment when I was first dressing her; I waited for her to push her arm through like Brayden did, then I realized she had no idea what I was doing and lacked the physical ability and coordination to do that).
+With Kaitlyn, my second, I pretty much fell automatically into caring for a newborn mode (except for a comical moment when I was first dressing her; I waited for her to push her arm through like Brayden did, then I realized she had no idea what I was doing and lacked the physical ability and coordination to do that).

 One thing I realized, though, was that she was a very different person.
 Her likes and dislikes were very different from Brayden’s.
-Here are some comparisons for illustrative purposes:
+I didn’t realize how different two babies could really be.

-• Sleep: Kaitlyn needed more sleep than Brayden did.
+- Sleep: Kaitlyn needed more sleep than Brayden did.
 She had shorter waketimes and longer naps.
 She has always been that way.
 She was born knowing how to sleep easily; Brayden required much learning.
 This has continued into the older ages.
 She loves to sleep, Brayden hated it even as a preschooler.
 I would tell one year old Kaitlyn it was nap time, and she would quickly go to her bed.
 She was excited.
 I would tell Brayden it was naptime and half the time he tried to talk me out of a nap.
 I explained to him this is how life has always been for him; he takes a nap every day.
 The days he didn’t try to negotiate, he was visibly disappointed that naptime had once again entered his life.

-• Soothed: When Brayden was upset, he did not want to be held to calm down.
+- Soothed: When Brayden was upset, he did not want to be held to calm down.
 He needed to really be alone.
 As a newborn, we would have to lay him on the bed and hold his arms down.
 He hated to be swaddled.
 At age 3, sometimes he would want to crawl in my lap and be soothed, but he often only required me to address the problem quickly and then he was on his way.
-If he was really upset, he will go sit himself somewhere alone “so he can calm down” in his words.
+If he was really upset, he would go sit himself somewhere alone “so he can calm down” in his words.
 Kaitlyn was always been instantly soothed by being held.
 She loved to be swaddled as a newborn.
 Physical contact was her thing.
 A hug and a kiss fixed all.

 So they are different.
 These are just a few examples.

-They are different people, and even as newborns wanted things done differently.
 I had expected newborn life to be very similar, but they were totally different.
 Sure, they have their similarities, but they are very different people.
 They come with their own unique personalities.

 5 Personality Profiles for Babies